sunil-aws-86/amazon-bedrock-agentcore-samples/02-use-cases/05-Device-Management-System/README.md

 python create_gateway.py
 ```

-This script:
-- Loads configuration from the `.env` file
-- Creates a gateway in Amazon Bedrock with Cognito authentication
-- Outputs the Gateway ID upon successful creation

-Make sure to update the following variables in your `.env` file before running this script:
-- `COGNITO_USERPOOL_ID`: Your Cognito User Pool ID
-- `COGNITO_APP_CLIENT_ID`: Your Cognito App Client ID
-- `ROLE_ARN`: The IAM role ARN with permissions to manage gateways
-- `GATEWAY_NAME`: Name for your new gateway
-- `GATEWAY_DESCRIPTION`: Description for your new gateway

 ### 5. Create Gateway Target

-After deploying the Lambda function, create a gateway target to expose the Lambdafunction as targets:
+After deploying the Lambda function, create a gateway target to expose the Lambda function as targets:

 ```bash
 python device-management-target.py
 ```

-This script:
-- Loads configuration from the `.env` file
-- Creates a gateway target in Amazon Bedrock using the Lambda function
-- Configures the tool schema for all available operations
-- Outputs the Target ID upon successful creation

-### 6. DynamoDB Tables

-The function uses the following DynamoDB tables in the configured AWS region:

-- `Devices`: Device inventory and status
-- `DeviceSettings`: Device configuration settings
-- `WifiNetworks`: WiFi network configurations
-- `Users`: User accounts and profiles
-- `UserActivities`: User activity logs

-These tables should already exist with your data.

-### 7. Generate Test Data (Optional)
+### 6. Generate Test Data (Optional)

 To populate the tables with synthetic test data: